 As I’ve mentioned several times before, Newfoundlands are smart.

 Wicked smart and a lot of this is due to their ability to understand emotions.

-This means that most Newfs can perceive, use, understand, and managing emotions not only of themselves but also the emotions of people around them.
+This means that most Newfs can perceive, use, understand, and manage emotions not only of themselves but also the emotions of people around them.